alugocp/dungeon-algorithm/README.md

 These dungeons contain state variables that the player can (and must) change as they progress from the beginning to the end.
 State variables have the following properties:
 - Can be reversible (like an on/off switch) or irreversible (like a key item)
-- Max number of values the state variable can take (some state variables are binary, others can have more values)
+- Max number of values the state variable can take (irreversible variables are always binary)

 ## Usage